sunilabrahamindia/sunilabraham/media/security-experts-need-to-secure-aadhaar-ecosystem-warn-about-third-party-leaks.md

 <p>"The simple parallel that can be drawn is, though Facebook's core database of users information was secure, the data leak happened through third-party developers and organisation like Cambridge Analytica that have allegedly misused it," Kodali said.</p>

-<p>"In case of Aadhar too, the allegations of breaches have not been on ‘Aadhaar database' but rather at insecure government websites and third-parties with API access to the database.
+<p>"In case of Aadhaar too, the allegations of breaches have not been on ‘Aadhaar database' but rather at insecure government websites and third-parties with API access to the database.
 In this aspect, the issue in Facebook and Aadhaar is similar.
 In both the cases there was no breach of database, but it was third parties that acted as the weakest link.
 In both cases, it was a legitimate means of access through API that was open for abuse," said Sunil Abraham, executive director, Centre for Internet and Society.</p>

 <p>UIDAI could take a leaf from Indian Space Research Organisation while handling data breach reports.
 The state-run space agency put out a note appreciating security researches for their efforts.
 An email ID to report flaws is more important than summoning people regarding data breaches.</p>